Louis Lucien Bonaparte: Career

 He worked on the classification of dialects of the Basque language, and his work is still used.
 He also worked on Cornish and denounced William Pryce for having plagiarized the research of Edward Lhuyd into Cornish and other Celtic languages.
+He owned the only surviving copy of Athravaeth Gristnogavl and gave permission to the Cymmrodorion society to publish a facsimile in 1880.